lresendao/lresendao/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Lucas!
-A passionate Analysis and System Development student from Brazil.
+A passionate student from Brazil.

-  - 🌱 I’m currently studying Analysis and System Development
+  - 🌱 I’m currently studying System Analysis and Development.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with Deep learning AIs.
 </p>